-Therefore, the Panel agreed that data on intermittent short-term inhalation exposure and on the particle size distribution and concentrations of use for these ingredients in products which may be incidentally inhaled remain lacking.
-Accordingly, the additional data needs are:
+Furthermore, the Panel agreed that data on short-term intermittent-exposure inhalation toxicity and on the particle size distribution and concentrations of use for these ingredients in products which may be incidentally inhaled were inadequate.
+Consequently, the remaining data needs are:

-- Clarification of the identity and chemical nomenclature for the test article referred to as Phenyl Trimethicone in the SEHSC data submission - Additional respiratory toxicity data at, or above, the reported maximum concentration of use in inhaled exposures near the face (Phenyl Trimethicone is reported to be used at up to 7.5% in aerosol sprays) - Preferably, the protocol should be similar to the short-term inhalation toxicity study described in the original report (rats were exposed to a 30-s burst, followed by a 15-min chamber exposure to an aerosol containing 3% Phenyl Trimethicone).
+- Additional respiratory toxicity data at, or above, the reported maximum concentration of use in products that could be incidentally inhaled (i.e., Phenyl Trimethicone is reported to be used at up to 7.5% in aerosol sprays) - Preferably, the protocol should be similar to the short-term inhalation toxicity study described in the original report on Phenyl Trimethicone (i.e., a 4-wk study in which rats were exposed twice daily to a 30-s burst of an aerosol containing 3% Phenyl Trimethicone, followed by a 15-min chamber exposure).